gakalmar/fibonacci-calculator/README.md

                     - add inbound rule: Custom TCP / TCP / port 5432-6379 / allow from newly created SG
                 - Assign this SH to the EB instance, the RDS and the ED (add as second, don't need to remove the original!)

-        - **OPTION 2:** But we will still make our DB services using containers, for practice of Docker!

     - Add environmental variables to Elastic Beanstalk:
         - Click on the environment -> Configuration / Configure updates, monitoring, and logging / Platform software  / Environment properties:
             - Add `REDIS_HOST` with elasticache's Primary endpoint as a value, without the port!
 (As I'm using Redis OSS cache, there's no Primary Endpoint, so I'm using the configuration endpoint)